 Snips

-Small scissors or cutting tools are often referred to as snips in the sewing world.
-These are small scissors or handleless blades that are used to cut off threads when sewing.
+Small scissors or cutting tools are often called snips in the sewing world.
+These are small scissors or handleless blades used to cut threads when sewing.

-It’s faster to grab a pair of snips and trim threads than using a large pair of fabric shears.
+Grabbing a pair of snips and trim threads is faster than using a large pair of fabric shears.

 Snips for sewing